BuildWeek-better-professor-1/back-end/README.md

 ```

 #### 400 (Bad Request)
- > If a student with the given id doesn't exist OR required information is missing, the endpoint will return an HTTP response with a status code of 400
+ > If a project with the given id doesn't exist, the endpoint will return an HTTP response with a status code of 400

 #### 404 (Not Found)
  > If the given token has expired the endpoint will return an HTTP response with a status code of 404